These ranch pork chops are pan seared to perfection and coated in the tastiest pan sauce. This meal can be on your table in about half an hour!

 - Whisk in the ranch seasoning.

-- Add the pork back to the pan (along with any juices on the plate) and cook for another 3-5 minutes or until the pork has finished cooking through and the sauce has thickened up a bit more.
+- Add the pork back to the pan (along with any juices on the plate) and cook for another 3-5 minutes or until the pork is cooked through (145F minimum) and the sauce has thickened up a bit more.

 - Sprinkle with fresh parsley if using, and serve immediately.
 This recipe is fairly salty, so you probably won't need to add any extra salt.